Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Light-induced Floquet spin-triplet Cooper pairs

 \subsection{Floquet BdG spectrum}

-Considering all the BdG Floquet components in Sec. \ref{sec3c}, the BdG spectra obtained by diagonalizing the BdG Floquet Hamiltonian $\mathcal{H}_{F}^{\nu }\left( \bm{k}\right) $ are shown in Fig. \ref{fig_Fbdg}(a) and (b) for the CPL driving $d$-wave and $p$-wave magnetic superconductor, respectively.
-We have confirmed that the LPL driving cases exhibited a similar pattern when the linear polarization direction deviates from the spin-degenerate direction, i.e. $\phi_A\neq(2n+1)/(4\pi)$ and $\phi_A\neq(2n+1)/(2\pi)$ for $d$-wave and $p$-wave magnet, respectively.

-Compared with the non-driving cases in Fig. \ref{figure2}(e) and (g), the Floquet spectra support multiple superconducting gaps.
-This originates from the fact that Bogoliubov quasiparticles are composed of electrons in the $n$-photon state pairing with holes in the $m$-photon states mediated by absorption or emission of $\left( n-m\right) $-photon.
-Thus, the multiple-band structure can be qualitatively simplified as a model with two BdG Floquet sidebands in Nambu space $\left( \Phi _{n}^{\nu }\left( \bm{k}\right),\Phi _{m}^{-\nu ,\dagger }\left( \bm{k}\right) \right)^{\text{T}} $, which is
+To obtain the Floquet BdG spectrum, we diagonalize the Floquet Hamiltonian $\mathcal{H}_{F}^{\nu}(\bm{k})$ discussed in Sec. \ref{sec3c} and given by Eq.\,(\ref{eq_hf}), whose matrix elements are given by Eqs.\,(\ref{HnFloquetdSC}) and (\ref{HnFloquetpSC}) for $d$- and $p$-wave unconventional magnets.
+In Fig.\,\ref{figure5}(a,b), we present the Floquet BdG spectrum as a function of $k_{x}$ for $d$- and $p$-wave unconventional magnets with spin-singlet $s$-wave superconductivity under CPL.
+Compared with the static regime in Fig.\,\ref{figure2}(e,g), the Floquet spectra in Fig.\,\ref{figure5}(a,b) support multiple bands which then hybridize and develop gaps.
+This originates from the fact that Bogoliubov quasiparticles are composed of electrons in the $n$-photon state pairing with holes in the $m$-photon states mediated by absorption or emission of $|n-m|$ photons.